Brilord/Transparent-AI-Client/TECHNICAL_README.md

 - `preload.js`
   - Exposes IPC helpers via `contextBridge` (`window.electron`, `windowManager`, `windowActions`).
+  - Provides helper bridges for folder sync selection plus the new "Links storage JSON" picker/reveal buttons in the settings panel.
   - Listens for `app-opacity-changed`, `links-changed`, and `setting-changed` broadcasts and forwards them to renderer callbacks.
   - Installs global keydown handlers so the main window always responds to Ctrl+Alt shortcuts even when inputs are focused (`preload.js:57-104`).

 - `preload-link.js`
-  - Adds the same keyboard shortcuts to link BrowserWindows plus optional shortcuts for left-quarter/left-third snapping when settings enable them (`preload-link.js:6-84`).
+  - Adds the same keyboard shortcuts to link BrowserWindows for resizing, moving, and toggling maximize (`preload-link.js:6-84`).
   - Injects invisible edge/corner resizers into remote pages when `injectResizers` is true so frameless link windows regain drag handles (`preload-link.js:85-170`), removing them when the toggle is off.

 ---